folio-org/folio-ansible/README.md

 To build a development environment using Vagrant: `vagrant up dev`
 * Requires Ansible \>= 2.1
-(currently includes Okapi and mod-users running in Docker containers, sample tenant "diku", and sample user data with source code shared in the working directory).
+(currently includes Okapi and mod-users running in Docker containers, sample tenant "diku", and sample user data, with source code shared in the working directory).

 For all Vagrant boxes, the Okapi port on the VM (9130) will be